izivkov/DynamicResourceTranslator/README.md

 Translated values are stored in local storage for reuse and better performance.

 ## Prerequisites
-Your app must have Internet access at least the first time your app runs to perform the initial translations.
+Your app must have Internet access, at least the first time your app runs, to perform the initial translations.
 Ensure you add the following permissions to your manifest:

 ```xml